 We can only accept applications for our awards which are made through our online application system.
 There will be two application periods each year and these will open in August, for the Autumn round, and November, for the Spring round.
 The exact opening date of each application period will be announced on our website and social media.

-Applications for the Spring round will close at midnight BST on 31 January (with deadline for receipt of references 12 February) each year.
+(with deadline for receipt of references 12 February)

 Once the application period is closed we are unable to accept further applications for that round of awards.